michaelxwang/michaelxwang.github.io/cat/tax/_posts/2024-12-31-tax-check-list.md

 ### **Child and Dependent Care Expenses**

-  - Child name for whom the care was given.
   - Name of the provider.
   - Address of the provider.
   - Tax ID or SSN of the provider.
-  - The amount you paid.
+  - The total amount you paid.
+  - Please list each child's name and the amount allocated to them (add more if needed).
+    - Child 1:<br>
+      Amount:
+    - Child 2:<br>
+      Amount:

-Please create a list by child and by care provider, use Google sheet if necessary.
+Please create a list by care provider, use Google sheet if necessary.

 /* Tuition for education does not count as care, but care with incidental education element does.
 For details, please click <a href="https://www.irs.gov/pub/irs-pdf/p503.pdf" target="_blank">IRS Publication 503</a>. */